 Arnold Schwarzenegger is known mainly for his fantastic action movies and comedies.
 However, he is also an environmental activist.
-During his time as governor of California, he worked together with various homes, windows, patio, covers, and roofing services throughout the state, encouraging them to go green.
+During his time as governor of California, he worked together with various homes, windows, patio, covers, and commercial roofing services throughout the state, encouraging them to go green.
 West Coast Better Homes was one of those companies.
 Indeed comma it is now quite common to see companies in Santa Monica, Los Angeles, Malibu, Burbank, and other companies across the west coast to include videos in their portfolio of how they now offer better services for the environment.

 West Coast Better Homes and Other Companies Go Green

 Under Schwarzenegger, the state of California approved 3.2 billion dollar plan to turn the state green.
 With California growing in population, the energy source is becoming limited, and every summer experiencing longer blackouts, it seemed that solar of power became the only alternative period but it was Schwarzenegger who truly made it mainstream.
+With reliable Solar batteries available in New Zealand it was made possible for all to get it.

 The solar plant brings clear economic benefits.
 Additionally, the state has excellent net metering laws in place.
 This means that solar panels can be tied into the electric grid, meaning that residents can sell any power they don’t use to the state utilities board.
 Usually, doing so means overall electricity bills are reduced by between 50% and 100%.